Need Help?

 The surface of collagen bundles were measured in µm2 and the relative collagen content of the dermis was then expressed as a percentage.

-For both the analyses of epidermal mitotic index and quantitative collagen content, samples with more than one pulse on the same area were included to amplify the reaction comparing to control samples.
+For both the analyses of the epidermal mitotic index and quantitative collagen content, samples with more than one pulse on the same area were included to amplify the reaction compared to control samples.

 2.3.4.
 Statistical Analysis